tawmae/tawmae.github.io/index.md

 ![Picture](assets/general/Github_Title.png)

 Here you'll find a collection of my personal StreamerBot extensions.
-If you run into any issues, you can join my or StreamerBot's discord server and ping me there.
+If you run into any issues, you can join my [discord server](https://discord.gg/gEm5UMSvYs) and ping me there.

 ---